docs4all/docs4all/README.md

 More details here: https://github.com/jrichardsz-software-architect-tools/mkdocs-mod-template/wiki/Add-microsoft-login

-### Custom markdown folder
+## Custom markdown folder

-Just export these variables before the start
+To override the default **markdown** folder, just export this variable before the start

 ```
-export DOCS4ALL_MARKDOWN_FOLDER=my-awesome-markdown
+export DOCS4ALL_MARKDOWN_FOLDER=docs
 ```

-### Custom site folder
+## Custom site folder

-Just export these variables before publish it.
-For example github pages only allow **markdown** folder for static site
+To override the default **site** folder, just export this variable before publish it.

 ```
 export DOCS4ALL_SITE_FOLDER=my-awesome-site